gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2 The introduction of DTLS CHUNK opens for two alternatives depending on if the protection engine preserves its state (DTLS context) or not.
+This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2 The introduction of DTLS CHUNK opens for two alternatives depending on if the protection engine preserves its key material state or not.

-When the encryption engine can preserve the DTLS context, meaning that encrypted data belonging to the current Association can be encrypted and decrypted, the request for SCTP Restart SHOULD use INIT chunk in DTLS chunk.
+When the encryption engine can preserve the key material, meaning that encrypted data belonging to the current Association can be encrypted and decrypted, the request for SCTP Restart SHOULD use INIT chunk in DTLS chunk.

 When the DTLS context is not preserved, the SCTP Restart can only be accomplished by means of plain text INIT.
 This opens to a man-in-the-middle attack where a malicious attacker may theoretically generate an INIT chunk with proper parameters and hijack the SCTP association.
+This should only be allowed under explictly configured policy.

-The whole section related to SCTP Restart requires further work, though.
+Editors note: The whole section related to SCTP Restart requires further work, though.

 ### INIT chunk in DTLS chunk

-By principle this is not permitted by {{RFC9260}}, thus that part requires agreements and possibly a new approach.
+This procedure updates {{RFC9260}}, thus this part requires agreements and possibly a new approach.

 If the DTLS context has been preserved the peer aiming for a SCTP Restart can